 - The point of the Ultimate Being in the first Parasite Eve game.
 It would be able to take over the world as it could change its DNA at will to overcome any resistance.

 - Eevee is said to possess this in its Pokedex entry.
-It has 8 different evolved forms, each of different types... and counting (we started with only 3)!
+It has eight different evolved forms, each of different types... and counting (it started with only three)!
 The Pokémon Special manga takes it a bit further.
 In it, there's a Eevee that was specifically tested on by Team Rocket, as a beta test to attempting to merge the legendary birds.
 Eventually it comes into the hands of Red, who helped it overcome its past.
 From that point on, it gained the ability to evolve and devolve freely between Eevee, Flareon, Jolteon, and Vaporeon.
 Red even had the three elemental stones with him at all times.
 It eventually permanently evolved into an Espeon.

 - Ditto's DNA is also said to have an unstable, but regularly malleable.
 This is apparently what lets it shape itself into any other Pokemon, and breed with any Pokemon capable of it.

 - The Zerg of Starcraft have this trait, along with a hyperactive metabolism that can rapidly replace most of a particular creature's body.
 Background details in Starcraft II explain that zerg are essentially composed entirely of highly mutable stem cells of two types: "Type A" that experience rapid mutations, and "Type B" that hunt them down and destroy them.
 The surviving Type A cells go on to create the next generation of Type B, leading to evolution at a cellular level that quickly spreads through the entire organism.
 Combined with their psychic Hive Mind, this leads to the rapid "mutations" that serve zerg forces as in-game upgrades and unit production.